-9.3 Participation of CDS-connected assets and CDSO's transmission-connected CDS's
+9.3 Participation of CDS-connected assets and transmission-connected CDS's

-For the same reasons as for DS-connected grid users, it is considered as a general case that-the MVAR service coming from transmission-connected CDS-connected assets should be activated by CDSO's in a VSP role (or a third party VSP appointed by the CDSO), who shall in their turn offer it to Elia.
-In any case, CDS-connected units to the service should only be able to participate with the explicit approval of the CDSO.
+For the same reasons as for DS-connected grid users, the MVAR service coming from transmission-connected CDS-connected assets should be activated by CDSO's in a VSP role (or a third party VSP appointed by the CDSO), who shall in their turn offer it to Elia.
+In any case,CDS-connected units to the service should only be able to participate with the explicit approval of the CDSO.